CodingItWrong/rn-testing-exercises/README.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

+### E2E Tests

-- Run `detox build -c ios.sim.debug`
+- If you're using iOS, run `detox build -c ios.sim.debug` then `detox test -c ios.sim.debug`.
-- Run `detox test -c ios.sim.debug`.
+- If you're using Android, run `detox build -c android.emu.debug` then `detox test -c android.emu.debug`
+  - You may get an error "Cannot boot Android Emulator with the name: 'Pixel 3a API 30'".
+If so, see if another emulator name is listed in the command output.
+If so, open `.detoxrc.js`, and update `devices.emulator.device.avdName` to that emulator name.
+If no emulator name is listed, [create a new AVD in Android Studio](https://developer.android.com/studio/run/managing-avds) and then rerun the `detox test -c android.emu.debug` command.

 You should see output like the following:

 ```text
  FAIL  e2e/managing-movies.test.js (8.382 s)